 Goals.
 We all have them and we do our best to achieve them.
-Whether they are set by ourselves or someone else, setting goals give us something to work towards and focus on throughout the year.
+Whether they are set by ourselves or someone else, setting goals to give us something to work towards and focus on throughout the year.

 The best thing about setting goals is they help us to focus, work hard and hold ourselves accountable.